XinyuKang22/kata-separation-of-concerns/sections/080_error_handling.md

 3. What response body was returned?
 4. Do you think that response body is appropriate?

-The type that we use that request body is named `UploadRequest` and is defined in `upload.ts`. `UploadRequest` says that `base64_body` is mandatory and can not be undefined.
+The type that we use for that request is named `UploadRequest` and is defined in `node-services/file-handler/src/types/upload.ts`. `UploadRequest` says that `base64_body` is mandatory and can not be undefined.

 5. What part of the server is responsible for converting the HTTP request into an `UploadRequest`?
 6. Is it doing a good job?